zaksabeast/PokemonRNGGuides/guides/usum/en/sos.md

 ## Step 4: Finding the Main RNG delay

+You will now want to fill out the main window of 3DSRNGTool for your SOS RNG.

+- Choose the "Wild RNG" tab and check the "SOS Call" box.
+Choose the correct "Location".
+- Make sure to select "Day" or "Night" depending on the time in your game.
+- In "Wild Encounter Setting" the "Seed" box is for the Initial SOS seed.
+This should be the same seed as the SOS Initial seed in Misc.
+RNG Tool.
+- In "Wild Encounter Setting" the "Frame" box is for your current SOS frame.
+This should be the same seed as the SOS Initial seed in Misc.
+RNG Tool.
+- Choose the correct dropdown for the "Lead" box if you have one of those Pokemon as your lead Pokemon.
+- "Chain Length" is for your current SOS chain length.
+This should be the same seed as the SOS Initial seed in Misc.
+RNG Tool.
+- Choose the correct dropdown for "Weather" if there are weather affects in play for the battle.

 1. So now you will want to find the frame on the main RNG for the Pokemon stats (IVs, shiny, etc) that you want to hit.
   - Switch to the main 3DSRNGTool window and input your current main RNG frame as the starting frame.
   - The current main RNG frame can be found by pressing `Start + Up` to bring up the Game View window in PCalc if it is not already up.
   - Then press `Start + Select` to pause the game and use the number after `Frame:`.

 ![](https://imgur.com/4mFk9bh.png)